On this page:

-The Vicmap Editing Service (VES) is a notification and change management service that enables registered public users to advise the Department of Environment, Land, Water and Planning (DELWP) of changes required to Vicmap core spatial data products.
+The Vicmap Editing Service (VES) is a notification and change management service that enables registered public users to advise the Department of Transport and Planning (DTP) of changes required to Vicmap core spatial data products.

 VES provides information for users, including a series of Quick Guides.

 VES enables users to notify DTP of errors in Vicmap datasets or to request changes to improve the accuracy of data.

 This is done by raising a change request.